bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Frameworks---Libraries.md

 > · ​<a href="https://github.com/fingerprintjs/fingerprintjs" class="markup--anchor markup--blockquote-anchor">FingerprintJS</a> — Browser fingerprinting library with the highest accuracy and stability.

-> · ​<a href="https://github.com/ivan7237d/antiutils" class="markup--anchor markup--pullquote-anchor">Antiutils</a> — TypeScript/JavaScript utilities for those who don't like utilities.
+> · ​<a href="https://github.com/ivan7237d/antiutils" class="markup--anchor markup--pullquote-anchor">Antiutils</a> — TypeScript/JavaScript utilities for those who don’t like utilities.

 ### General: